braincogsci/literature-thesis/lt-manual.md

 - The student meets with a supervisor who has expertise on the topic of the student's interest.
 The student is not expected to do a lot of preparatory reading for this meeting, or have an exact research question ready.
 Instead, deciding on the research question and doing preliminary reading is part of the Literature Thesis project.
 - Once there is an agreement on the subject between student, supervisor and assessor, the student can register the project via www.datanose.nl/#yourprojects.
 The student can suggest who should be examiner of the project.
 - The programme will then review whether the proposed set-up fits within the scope and regulations of *Brain and Cognitive Sciences*.
 This may include changing who will be examiner.
-- Once approved, the thesis can be included into the MBCS curriculum as a *Literature Thesis (12 EC)*
+- Once approved, the thesis can be included into the MBCS curriculum as a *Literature Thesis Brain and Cognitive Sciences (12 EC)*.
-- During writing, the student meet with the supervisor at least three additional times to discuss progress
+- During writing, the student meets with the supervisor at least three additional times to discuss progress.
-- Before submitting a final version, the student may submit one draft version to the supervisor for feedback purposes
+- Before submitting a final version, the student may submit up to one draft version to the supervisor for feedback purposes.
 - Upon completion, the student submits the thesis to datanose.nl.
 - Once the thesis has been submitted, the examiner will receive a link via e-mail through which the final grade for the work can be registered.
-See [this section](#Grading) for more information on the grading process.
+See [the section on grading](#grading) for more information on the grading process.

 ## Delays
 In case the deadline for final submission as registered on Datanose is not met by the student, the student is expected to contact the master's programme via info-mcs@uva.nl.
 If the delay is more than one month, the examiner of the Literature Thesis may decide the project needs to be graded as 'insufficient'.